-With a split Congress and the slim majorities held by both Democrats in the U.S. Senate and Republicans in the U.S. House, bipartisan compromise will continue to be necessary to advance county election priorities in the 118th Congress.
+With slim margins in both the U.S. Senate and U.S. House, bipartisan compromise will continue to be necessary to advance county election priorities in the 119th Congress.

 Maintaining election integrity and strengthening election worker safety is a top federal policy priority for NACo.